What Happens When A Child Is Injured In A Car Crash?

 Even when sitting in the same position and in the same seat, the injuries to a child in a car accident can vary depending on their age.
-Children over the age of one are found to suffer more cuts and bruises, especially to their head, than younger children.
-This could be because their face extends above car seats, leaving it without the protection of the seat’s frame.
+Children over the age of one are found to suffer more cuts and bruises, especially to their heads, than younger children.
+This could be because their faces extend above car seats, leaving them without the protection of the seat’s frame.

 However, children younger than one are more susceptible to head and brain trauma, such as concussions.
-This could be because although their face is protected, their head can sometimes slam into the car seat’s frame, causing damage.
+This could be because although their faces are protected, their heads can sometimes slam into the frames of car seats, causing damage.

-Additionally, according to the US Department of Transportation, children involved in rollover accidents are ten times more likely to incur an incapacitating injury than when any other type of vehicle is involved.
+Additionally, according to the U.S. Department of Transportation, children involved in rollover accidents are 10 times more likely to incur incapacitating injuries than when any other type of vehicle is involved.